 Deployment is easy and the cloud-based interface is simple to use.
 This immediately reduces the need for training, which Kareo Clinical will provide anyway as part of the package and without charging extra for.

-The dashboard provides easy access for licenced users to patient appointments and records as required, along with billing and sales, and built-in analytics.
+The dashboard provides easy access for licensed users to patient appointments and records as required, along with billing and sales, and built-in analytics.
 There's also a patient portal which is optimized for mobile devices, so patients can easily check their appointment or prescription details from their cell phone, and there's even a video-conferencing option built-in.

 Kareo Clinical also offers one of the cheapest rates among the EHR providers here, yet it doesn't demand a contract term to try or use its services, making it an inviting platform for a small practice to try.